59alireza59/Quantitative-Finance/README.md

 4- Change Point Detection

-This task is an attempt to check "whether the pattern of the Wells Fargo stock follows a Geometric Brownian Motion or not" due to detecting changes.
-Answering this question needs to check the both independency and normality of the log returns in the presence of Black & Scholes assumption.
+This exercise attempts to determine "whether or not the stock pattern of Wells Fargo follows a geometric Brownian motion" by detecting changes.
+In answering this question, both the independence and the normality of the logarithmic returns must be checked in the presence of the Black & Scholes assumption.

 5- Option Pricing

-This task represents a framework to compute option price using Black and Scholes formula and Monte Carlo simulation in which the first step requirement is to apply Changing Point Analysis over a rich financial time series dataset from Yahoo Finance (Johnson & Johnson stock prices).
-The changing point analysis helps to find when there is the volatility changes in data with respect to the length of the desired duration.
+This exercise presents a framework for option pricing using the Black and Scholes formula and Monte Carlo simulation, where the first requirement is to apply Changing Point Analysis to a rich financial time series dataset from Yahoo Finance (Johnson & Johnson stock prices).
+The Changing Point Analysis helps to identify when there is the volatility changes in the data relative to the length of the desired duration.

 6- Monte Carlo Method

-This task utilizes the Monte Carlo Method to compute option pricing for American Express Company (AXP) provided by Yahoo Finance.
-Basically, this method generates a random sample for the underlying assets in a risk neutral world by obtaining a set of different payoffs at time in order to calculate the mean of the sample finding an expected payoff.
-The advantage of such utilization is that any type of stochastic processes like GMB or other models can be implemented inside the Monte Carlo Model.
+This exercise uses the Monte Carlo method to calculate option prices for American Express Company (AXP), provided by Yahoo Finance.
+Basically, this method generates a random sample for the underlying assets in a risk-neutral world by obtaining a set of different payoffs at each point in time, and then calculating the average of the sample that finds an expected payoff.
+The advantage of this is that any type of stochastic process, such as GMB or other models, can be implemented within the Monte Carlo model.

 7- Levy Market Process

-Unlike the unrealistic assumptions used in the Black and Scholes model - the particular stochastic process (GBM) which lies below the stock prices, the normal distribution of the log-returns and the constant volatility - this task considers a different method so-called Lévy process where the distributions are not normal.
-Generally, Lévy process is defined by a family of processes wide enough to comprise a variety of well-known other stochastic processes.
-As a stochastic process, it can be defined by the sum of a jump process (the Poisson process) and a Brownian motion with drift characterizing by similar properties to those of the Brownian motion, with the relevant difference in the distribution of the increments, which are no more Gaussian.
+In contrast to the unrealistic assumptions used in the Black & Scholes model - the particular stochastic process (GBM) underlying stock prices, the normal distribution of the log-returns and the constant volatility - this extract considers a an alternative method, the so-called Lévy process where the distributions are not normal.
+In general, the Lévy process is defined by a family of processes broad enough to include a variety of other well-known stochastic processes.
+As a stochastic process, it can be defined as the sum of a jump process (the Poisson process) and a Brownian motion with drift, characterised by similar properties to those of the Brownian motion, with the relevant difference that the distribution of the increments is no longer Gaussian.